-This result demonstrated for the first time the feasibility of performing positronium lifetime images in clinics and revealed that there are substantial differences in positron and orthopositronium lifetime in glioblastoma cells, salivary glands and those in healthy brain tissues, indicating that positronium imaging could be used to diagnose disease in vivo

-[Moskal2024a].
-In order to translate the positronium lifetime imaging into routine clinical practice the development of more efficient multi-photon PET scanners is required [Moskal2021e,Baran2025] or adaptation to multi-photon mode of the current long axial field-of-view PET scanners [Steinberger2024,Mercolli2024].
-Moreover, the development of the iterative methods for positronium lifetime imaging is also needed to improve the spatial and temporal resolutions of the direct images limited by the time-of-flight resolution of the current PET scanners.
+This result demonstrated for the first time the feasibility of performing positronium lifetime images in clinics and revealed that there are substantial differences in positron and orthopositronium lifetime in glioblastoma cells, salivary glands and those in healthy brain tissues, indicating that positronium imaging could be used to diagnose disease in vivo [23].
+In order to translate the positronium lifetime imaging into routine clinical practice the development of more efficient multiphoton PET scanners is required [120], [121] or adaptation to multi-photon mode of the current long axial field-of-view PET scanners [32], [35].
+Moreover, the development of the iterative methods for positronium lifetime imaging is also needed to improve the spatial and temporal resolutions of the current PET scanners.